GodotMisogi/johnny/content/post/dubby-pendy/index.md

     return update
 end
 ~~~
-All the required information with regard to the physics are now processed.
+All the required information regarding the physics is now processed.
 To solve the differential equations, I implemented the Runge-Kutta method of order 4, performing operations on the tables using `directSum` and `scalarMultiply`.
 These operations take place in `Solver`, which takes the time input `dt` from LÖVE in `love.update()`.
 ~~~lua
 function Solver(dt)